lsst/pipelines_lsst_io/install/docker.rst

 LSST provides versioned Docker images containing the Science Pipelines software.
 With Docker, you can quickly install download and run the LSST Science Pipelines on any platform without compiling from source.
+Docker is an effective and reliable alternative to the :doc:`newinstall.sh <newinstall>` and :doc:`lsstsw`\ -based methods that install LSST software directly on your system.

-If you have issues, reach out on the `LSST Community support forum <https://community.lsst.org/c/support>`_.
+If you have issues using the LSST Docker images, reach out on the `LSST Community support forum <https://community.lsst.org/c/support>`_.

 .. _docker-prereqs: